keyu-tian/SparK/pretrain/README.md

     It also reports the loss and remaining pretraining time at each epoch.

+- `tensorboard_log/`: saves a lot of tensorboard logs, you can visualize loss values, learning rates, gradient norms and more things via `tensorboard --logdir /path/to/this/tensorboard_log/ --port 23333`.
 - `stdout_backup.txt` and `stderr_backup.txt`: will save all output to stdout/stderr